What We Do

 RWF changes the world.
 We believe that to change the world for the better we must begin by changing our own collective consciousness.
-We do this starting at home, working within the LGBTQ community by educating ourselves, our families and friends about world need and how we, as powerful individuals in a united community, can work together to heal our world.
+We do this by starting at home, working within the LGBTQ community by educating ourselves, our families and friends about the world’s needs and how we, as powerful individuals in a united community, can work together to heal our world.

 RWF has distributed nearly $4.5 million in humanitarian aid (supplies and grants).
-Examples of our work include: food aid for Hurricane evacuees (including funding 1 million pounds of food aid for Hurricane Katrina survivors); emergency supplies for the South East Asia tsunami; medical supplies and financial aid to various projects in Guatemala; water projects throughout Central America providing safe drink water to hundreds; thousands of pounds of medicine, medical supplies, and school supplies to communities in Mexico; a landmine eradication project for Cambodia; HIV/AIDS case management program in South Africa funding the monthly salaries of rural HIV peer educators; a computer lab to a Guatemalan middle school; a benefit concert for Haiti; traveling to Washington DC to advocate on Capitol Hill for development and aid issues; summer camps for HIV positive and HIV affected children in Cuba; aid for natural disasters in Africa, the Caribbean, Central America, the Middle East, North America, South America, and South East Asia; and distributing thousands of stuffed animals to children in hospitals, schools and orphanages.
+Examples of our work include: food aid for Hurricane evacuees (including funding 1 million pounds of food aid for Hurricane Katrina survivors); emergency supplies for the South East Asia tsunami; medical supplies and financial aid to various projects in Guatemala; water projects throughout Central America providing safe drinking water to hundreds; thousands of pounds of medicine, medical supplies, and school supplies to communities in Mexico; a landmine eradication project for Cambodia; HIV/AIDS case management programs in South Africa funding the monthly salaries of rural HIV peer educators; a computer lab to a Guatemalan middle school; a benefit concert for Haiti; traveling to Washington DC to advocate on Capitol Hill for development and aid issues; summer camps for HIV positive and HIV affected children in Cuba; aid for natural disasters in Africa, the Caribbean, Central America, the Middle East, North America, South America, and South East Asia; and distributing thousands of stuffed animals to children in hospitals, schools and orphanages.

 RWF was recognized for its humanitarian aid by the California State Assembly following the South East Asia tsunami and for helping Haiti recover from Hurricane Jeanne.
 RWF's founder, Jeff Cotter, was named one of the most intriguing people in the OUT 100 List.
 RWF was honored as an Organizational Grand Marshal of the San Francisco Pride Parade.
 California Lt.
 Governor Gavin Newsom and Congresswoman Nancy Pelosi, have also recognized RWF's work.
 Cotter was made a Distinguished Alumnus of Old Dominion University for this humanitarian contributions.